shahyaksh/Airbnb-Project/README.md

 # Airbnb Property Search Bot

-**Team members: Yaksh Shah, Smit Chandi.**

 The real estate industry has undergone significant advancements with the integration of artificial intelligence (AI) and natural language processing (NLP) into property search systems.
 Traditional keyword-based search engines often struggle to understand user intent, limiting their effectiveness for descriptive or nuanced queries.
 Inspired by Zillow’s NLP-powered search engine, which allows users to search properties using natural language, this project aims to create an intelligent recommendation system for Airbnb listings.

 ---